AverageCoder69692/bprintf/README.md

-# UPDATES

-## Sept 2025
-- Refactored `print_hex()`, `print_bin()`, and `print_uint()` to use dynamic buffer sizing
-- Prevents overflow on wider platforms (e.g. 64-bit)
-- Still freestanding, still raw C

 # bprintf

 **bprintf** is a freestanding, libc-free formatted print engine for bootloaders, kernels, and bare-metal environments.
-It writes directly to VGA memory and supports basic format specifiers without relying on any standard library.
+It writes directly to VGA memory (`0xB8000`) and supports essential format specifiers without relying on any standard library.

-Built entirely in C, `bprintf` is designed for low-level systems where `printf()` isn't available.
+Built entirely in raw C, `bprintf` is designed for low-level systems where `printf()` isn't available.
 It uses manual stack walking (`va_list`) and custom base conversion routines to render output directly to screen.

-NOTE: "This is a custom bare-metal implementation of bprintf, not derived from any existing code"
+NOTE: "This is a custom bare-metal implementation of bprintf, not derived from any existing codebase"

 ---

 ## ✨ Features

 - ✅ Direct VGA text output (`0xB8000`)
-- ✅ Supports format specifiers:
+- ✅ Format specifier support:
   - `%c` → character
   - `%s` → string
   - `%d` → signed decimal
   - `%u` → unsigned decimal
-  - `%x` → hexadecimal
+  - `%x` → hexadecimal (with optional `0x` prefix)
-  - `%b` → binary
+  - `%b` → binary (with optional `0b` prefix)
+  - `%p` → pointer (hex with `0x` prefix)
   - `%%` → literal percent sign
 - ✅ Graceful fallback for unknown specifiers (e.g., `%z` → prints `%z`)
-- ✅ Manual variadic argument parsing (`va_list`)
+- ✅ Manual variadic argument parsing via `va_list`
-- ✅ No dependencies, no libc, no OS
+- ✅ No dependencies, no libc, no OS—fully freestanding
+- ✅ Optional prefix control for hex and binary output

 ---